-To help people manage diabetes, the American Diabetes Association (ADA) recommend balancing portions of non-starchy vegetables, carbohydrates, and protein for each meal, while reducing sodium, added sugars, and unhealthy fats.
+To help people manage diabetes, the American Diabetes Association (ADA) recommends balancing portions of non-starchy vegetables, carbohydrates, and protein for each meal while reducing sodium, added sugars, and unhealthy fats.

-Blue Apron offer a selection of meals suitable for people with diabetes.
-The company have partnered with the ADA to create recipes with non-starchy vegetables and limited amounts of:
+Blue Apron offers a selection of meals suitable for people with diabetes.
+The company has partnered with the ADA to create recipes with non-starchy vegetables and limited amounts of:

 - total carbohydrates